KristineLyn/YoloV7-R-4B_HumanDetection/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to improve the project, feel free to open an issue or submit a pull request.
 Please ensure all changes align with the project’s objectives and maintain consistent documentation.
+I want to say thank you to all YoloV7 Dev and All YoloV7 Contributor to make my project happen.

 ---